andreyorst/fzf.kak/README.md

 **fzf.kak** features a lot of settings via options that can be altered to change how **fzf.kak** behaves.

+### Mappings
+You can define what keys to use in `fzf` window via these options:

+- `fzf_window_map` - mapping to perform an action in new window,
+- `fzf_vertical_map` - mapping to perform an action in new vertical split (Tmux),
+- `fzf_horizontal_map` - mapping to perform an action in new horizontal split.

+These options should be set to work with fzf `--expect` parameter, so check out fzf documentation on this.

 ### File command
 You can configure what command to use to search for files, and it's arguments.
 Supported tools are [GNU Find][12], [The Silver Searcher][13], [ripgrep][14],